 NOAA's Ernest F. Hollings Undergraduate Scholarship recognizes outstanding students studying in NOAA mission fields.
 Scholars receive up to $9,500 per academic year to support their studies, as well as paid summer internship opportunities at NOAA facilities across the U.S. Hollings alumni report that the experience influenced their academic and career paths, expanded their professional networks and improved their skills for working in NOAA mission fields.
 Of Hollings scholars surveyed, 100% would recommend this opportunity to other students.

 Due to the COVID-19 pandemic, internships and planned events, such as scholar orientation and the scholar symposium, may be held virtually.
 The Office of Education will review precautionary guidelines provided by the CDC in advance of events and internships, and will notify scholars when a decision is made whether to hold them virtually or in person.

-To be eligible to apply for Hollings Scholarship, at the time of application (annually September through January) you must:
+To be eligible to apply for the Hollings Scholarship, at the time of application (annually September through January) applicants must:

-- be a U.S. citizen;
+- Be a U.S. citizen.

-- be currently enrolled or accepted at an accredited college or university within the United States or U.S. territories as either:
+- Be currently enrolled or accepted at an accredited college or university within the United States or U.S. territories as either: